Public Infrastructure Funding Program (SIED)

 Questions?
 Call Jonathan Smith or Joe Schmitt at 509-575-1140.

-SIED Board meetings are held the third Thursday of the first month of each quarter at 10:00 am in the Business Resource Center conference room, 10 North 9th Street, Yakima Washington.
+SIED Board meetings are held on the third Thursday of the first month of each quarter at 10:00 am at YCDA, 2520 West Washington Ave Suite #1, Yakima Washington 98903.

-• Applicants, Board Members and stakeholders will receive reminder notice prior to each quarterly meeting.
+• Applicants, Board Members, and stakeholders will receive reminder notice before each quarterly meeting.

 • The SIED program is willing to consider special meetings to consider urgent or unanticipated projects that cannot be considered during the normal application cycles.